gkmishragaurav/Software-development-process/APM-1/Software development lifecycle.md

 		- What did I complete since the last standup?
 		- What am I planning to complete between now and the next standup?
 		- What are my impediments (or risks or problems)?

+### DEMONSTRATIONS/REVIEWS
+- As the team completes the features usually in the form of user stories, the team periodically demonstrates the working product.
+The product owner sees the demonstration and accepts or declines stories.
+- In iteration-based agile, the team demonstrates all completed work items at the end of the iteration.
+In flow- based agile, the team demonstrates completed work when it is time to do so, usually when enough features have accumulated into a set that is coherent.
+Teams, including the product owner, need feedback to decide how early to ask for product feedback.
+- As a general guideline, demonstrate whatever the team has as a working product at least once every 2 weeks.
+That frequency is enough for most teams, so team members can get feedback that prevents them from heading in a wrong direction.
+That is also frequent enough so that the teams can keep the product development clean enough to build a complete product as often as they want or need to.

+### EXECUTION PRACTICES THAT HELP TEAMS DELIVER VALUE
+- If the team does not pay attention to quality, it will soon become impossible to release anything rapidly.
+- The following technical practices, many of which come from eXtreme Programming, may help the team to deliver at their maximum speed:
+	- Continuous integration.
+Perform frequent incorporation of work into the whole, no matter the product, and then retest to determine that the entire product still works as intended.
+	- Test at all levels.
+Employ system-level testing for end-to-end information and unit testing for the building blocks.
+In between, understand if there is a need for integration testing and where.
+Teams find smoke testing helpful as a first look at whether the work product is any good.
+Teams have found that deciding when to run regression tests and which ones helps them maintain product quality with good build performance.
+Agile teams have a strong preference for automated tests so they can build and maintain a momentum of delivery.
+	- Acceptance Test-Driven Development (ATDD).
+In ATDD, the entire team gets together and discusses the acceptance criteria for a work product.
+Then the team creates the tests, which allows the team to write just enough code and automated tests to meet the criteria.
+For non-software projects, consider how to test the work as the team completes chunks of value.
+	- Test-Driven Development (TDD) and Behavior-Driven Development (BDD).
+Writing automated tests before writing/creating the product actually helps people design and mistake-proof the product.
+For non-software projects, consider how to “test-drive” the team’s designs.
+Hardware and mechanical projects often use simulations for interim tests of their designs.
+	- Spikes (timeboxed research or experiments).
+Spikes are useful for learning and may be used in circumstances such as: estimation, acceptance criteria definition, and understanding the flow of a user’s action through the product.
+Spikes are helpful when the team needs to learn some critical technical or functional element.